AI Use Cases/Logistics

 2

-Step 2: AI models process this multimodal data to identify failure patterns unique to your fleet.
+Step 2: AI models process this combined data to identify failure patterns unique to your fleet.
 The system learns how load weight, idle time, aggressive braking, temperature extremes, and driver tenure correlate with component degradation for each vehicle class and powertrain configuration.

 3